It may seem simply incongruous that doubt and intuition can be the best of buddies. Yes, I mean besties. BFFL. Allies. Your inner Magic 8 Ball.

 So, the next time you have intuitive insight, no matter how subtle or strong, and doubt follows, don’t automatically assume your intuitive message is wrong because doubt has shown up directly after.

-Take a moment to check in with the nature of the doubt itself.
+v.
 Is it the best friend doubt or the nasty, jealous cousin fearing it will be out of a job if you don’t listen?

 Gradually learning to discern the difference between supportive and undermining doubt will cultivate an empowering new level of self-awareness which will bring you results, self-confidence and a deeper ability to trust yourself and your inner sources of guidance.
 You will be equipped with an internal support system that will guide you to live more peacefully, and more on your path, every day.